immunoodle/deployment/README.md

-# Deployment
+# Immunoodle Deployment

-TODO: Short blurb on what Immunoodle is.
+TODO: Add short blurb on what Immunoodle is.

-This repo provides instructions and manifests for deploying Immunoodle in your choice of kubernetes-based orchestration platform.
+This repo provides instructions and manifests for deploying Immunoodle in your choice of Kubernetes clusters.

-If you don't a Kubernetes cluster, you can use [k3s](https://rancher.com/docs/k3s/latest/en/).
-Instructions are provided below.
+If you don't have a Kubernetes cluster, you can use [k3s](https://rancher.com/docs/k3s/latest/en/).
+K3s installation instructions are provided below.

-Deploy the resources in the order listed below.
+Deploy the applications and services in the order listed in the document.

 ## Hardware Requirements

-To run all the compoenents of immunoodle, you'll need at least 2 CPU cores and 16GB of RAM.
+To run all the components of immunoodle, you'll need at least 2 CPU cores and 16GB of RAM.
 These instructions have been tested on Rocky8, Rocky9, and Ubuntu 24.04.3.

 ## Configuration for your environment